HidDen-MaChinA/dark-thunder-ui/README.md

 * Code syntaxe highlighting.
 * Send files, images, sounds and videos to a discussions (Restricted).
 * Real-time calls/video calls between 2 and a maximum of 250 discussion members.

+## Requirements
+You will need to atleast install Node 18 to install and run the project.

+## Installation
+To DarkThunder UI is a REACT + VITE project, to install the project you will need to open a terminal and go to the project directory then follow the instructions:

+* Install the dependencies

+    ```npm install```

+* Run the project in local

+    ```npm run dev```